Washington Natural Heritage Program Field Guide to Selected Rare Plants

 |Intended Audience||Plans for Additions||References||How to use this Field Guide|

 In 2011 we published a printed Field Guide to the Rare Plants of Wasnington.
 This online guide is an adaptation of that book along with some additional, older plant descriptions.
 It now includes 341 vascular plants, 16 mosses and one lichen.
+We have also created Android and iOS versions of the field guide.

 Each description includes names, status, rank, identification tips, range, habitat, and references.
 A distribution map, line drawing, close-up photo, and habitat photo are usually included.